 Julie McStay is a Director and leader of the aged care and retirement living group at Hynes Legal.

 Julie is a specialist in the industry and advises a large range of aged care providers and retirement living operators including publically listed groups, private groups and not for profits.
 Julie has an intimate understanding of the legal issues critical to the aged care and retirement living sector.

-Julie was recently selected by her peers for inclusion, for the sixth consecutive year, in the ‘Best Lawyers International list’ as a leading lawyer in Australia in ‘Retirement Villages and Senior Living Law’ and 'Health and Aged Care Law".
+Julie was recently selected by her peers for inclusion, for the seventh consecutive year, in the ‘Best Lawyers International list’ as a leading lawyer in Australia in ‘Retirement Villages and Senior Living Law’ and 'Health and Aged Care Law".
 More recently, Julie was recognised as a preeminent lawyer in health and aged care in Doyles List.

 Julie provides advice to operators on acquisitions and sales, major incident management, coronial matters and all regulatory issues.
 She regularly provides advice to industry associations and key stakeholders about regulatory matters relevant to both aged care and retirement living.